Publication Ethics and Publication Malpractice Statement

 - Authors will submit only entirely original works, and will appropriately cite or quote the work and/or words of others.
 Authors submitting articles to the JNRD are required to obtain permission to reproduce any content from other sources.
 Publications that have been influential in determining the nature of the reported work should also be cited.

 - In general, papers describing essentially the same research should not be published in more than one journal.
 Submitting the same paper to more than one journal constitutes unethical publishing behavior and is unacceptable.
 JNRD takes a declaration from the corresponding author that the manuscript communicated is neither has been published anywhere else (except in the form of an abstract or presentation in a scientific conference) nor is under consideration in any other journal.

 - Manuscripts which have been published as copyrighted material elsewhere cannot be submitted.
 In addition, manuscripts under review by the journal should not be resubmitted to copyrighted publications.
 However, by submitting a manuscript, the author(s) retain the rights to the published material.
-In case of publication they permit the use of their work under a CC-BY license [https://creativecommons.org/licenses/by/4.0/], which allows others to copy, distribute and transmit the work as well as to adapt the work and to make commercial use of it.
+In case of publication they permit the use of their work under a CC BY-NC-ND 4.0 license, which allows others to copy, distribute and transmit the work as well as to adapt the work and to make commercial use of it.

 - Authorship should be limited to individuals who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.

 - Authors are obliged to participate in peer review process

 - In case an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with journal to retract or correct the paper.